Pull Tiger Tail

-Pull Tiger Tail (often abbreviated to PTT) were an indie rock band based in London and originating from Stratford-upon-Avon and Edinburgh; they formed in 2006 while attending Goldsmiths College.
+Pull Tiger Tail were an indie rock band based in London.
+Originating from Stratford-upon-Avon and Edinburgh; the band formed in 2006 while attending Goldsmiths College.

 History

 Formation and Early Years

 Pull Tiger Tail was formed in 2006 by three friends who met while attending school together.
 Later, they went on to study at Goldsmiths, University of London, where they further developed their artistic and musical talents.
 Marcus Ratcliff, Jack Hamson, and Davo McConville decided to start a band, drawing on their shared interests in music and visual art.
-The band quickly developed a unique sound, which drew comparisons to other contemporary British indie acts such as Bloc Party and The Maccabees.

 All three members had grown up together in Stratford-upon-Avon where they played in indie-rock band Antihero, releasing two singles and winning the support of John Peel on Radio 1.
-The three friends shared a flat together when moving to London to attend Goldsmiths.

-Before forming Pull Tiger Tail, all three members were part of the band Antihero.
-Antihero achieved modest success in the early 2000s, known for their raw, energetic performances.
-They even caught the attention of legendary BBC Radio 1 DJ John Peel, who featured them on his show, giving the band valuable exposure to a wider audience.

-Prior to both Pull Tiger Tail, Jack Hamson and Davo McConville, along with Simon Taylor-Davis and James Righton (who would later form Klaxons), were in a band called Hollywood Is A Verb.
-This band was an experimental project that laid the groundwork for their later musical endeavors.
-The creative energy from Hollywood Is A Verb carried forward into their subsequent projects, influencing the formation of Pull Tiger Tail and Klaxons.

-The members of Pull Tiger Tail shared a house in New Cross, a vibrant area in South London known for its thriving artistic community.
-They invited Simon Taylor-Davis and James Righton, whom they had known from growing up, to join them in their house.
-It was during this time that Klaxons was formed, with Simon and James becoming founding members.
-This shared living situation fostered a creative environment where both bands could exchange ideas and influences, contributing to the energy and experimentation that characterized their music.

 Pull Tiger Tail played their debut gig at London's Tatty Bogle club on 2 February 2006.

-The band released their debut single, "Animator", on Young and Lost Club Records on 25 September 2006.
-Copies were limited to 1000, with 500 7"s, each hand customised by the band, and 500 CDs available.

 Touring

 During their active years, Pull Tiger Tail toured extensively across the UK and Europe.
 They participated in the NME Indie Rave Tour alongside Blood Red Shoes, The Little Ones, and The Rumble Strips.
 Additionally, they joined the MySpace Music Tour with Hadouken!.

-Pull Tiger Tail also toured with a variety of other notable acts, including:
+These tours helped the band build a dedicated following and made the band a popular live act.